drepo-eth/site/content/drepo/decentralization/centralization/index.md

 the next, their service just does not exist anymore, and all the data you stored with them for free is also just gone.

-You are out of luck long as they are not forced by laws or contracts to provide their service to you.
+You are out of luck as long as they are not forced by laws or contracts to provide their service to you.
 However, even if they are obliged to serve you, there are still ways to deny you, as they often act as black boxes.

 ### Architecture